Evidence-Based Tools for Cardiac Surgical Resuscitation

-A complete tool-kit of resources to provide local organizations with everything they need to conduct on site CSR training programs aligned with recommendations from The Society of Thoracic Surgeons (STS), The American Heart Association Association (AHA), and US regulatory agencies.
+A complete tool-kit of resources for local hospitals to conduct accredited ECSR training programs aligned with The Society of Thoracic Surgeons, American Heart Association and US Regulatory Agencies.

 Specialized Training in Managing Cardiac Surgical Arrests

-A much-needed authoritative guide to enable local implementation of the STS Cardiac Surgical Resuscitation protocol, preparing ICU responders in the specialized management of these arrests.
-Since creating the first US ‘CALS’ program with Joel Dunning in 2010, Jill has refined her own educational materials to create this standardized teaching approach, Essentials of Cardiac Surgical Resuscitation.
-The tool-kit includes a complete set of documents and slides to enable any cardiac surgical hospital to organize their own CSR training program, without requiring additional online training or written certifications.
+A much-needed authoritative guide enabling local implementation of the STS Cardiac Surgical Resuscitation protocol, preparing ICU responders in specialized arrest management.
+Jill created the first US “CALS” program with Joel Dunning in 2010, and leads CSR courses nationwide, continually refining the educational materials now available.
+The tool-kit includes a complete set of her user-friendly planning documents, tests, competencies, and updated slide decks enabling any cardiac surgical facility to organize their own accredited ECSR training program.

 An Early CSR Training Course

-Joel Dunning leads CSR trainees in performing an emergency resternotomy in under 5 minutes at the Orlando Conference Center in 2012 for AACN’s National Teaching Institute.
-Jill has been teaching the STS resuscitation protocol to multi-disciplinary providers nationwide since 2010, and recently updated her teaching materials to provide the most current and comprehensive educational resource for CSR trainers that is available today.
+Joel Dunning and Jill Ley teach CSR trainees how to perform an emergency resternotomy in under five minutes at AACN’s 2012 National Teaching Institute.
+Jill has been teaching the STS resuscitation protocol to multidisciplinary providers nationwide since 2010.
+Her comprehensive resources are now available to assist others in this training.

 Gallery